tasanobu-zz/Otafuku/README.md

 ## Features
 - ```WebViewUIController``` to handle WKUIDelegate methods by presenting an alert as usual browsers do.
 - ```WebViewPropertyObserver``` to notify WKWebView property value change via a registered closure and Swift enum.
-With this class, no KVO code is needed to WKWebView property value change.
+With this class, no KVO code is needed to know WKWebView property value change.

 ## Usage
 #### WebViewUIController